BK4D/colormunch-js/README.md

 var allElements = cm.getThemeElements();
 var allElementStrings = cm.getThemeElementStrings();

-// this is quick way to 'refresh' all the themes after changing the template var allRefreshedElementStrings = cm.getThemeElementStrings(true);
+// this is a quick way to 'refresh' all the themes after changing the template var allRefreshedElementStrings = cm.getThemeElementStrings(true);
 ```